How to Register a Drone in Tonga(c) Pixabay

 You need to register a drone with the Civil Aviation Division (CAD).
 Their office can be found at the Ministry of Infrastructure building in Nuku’alofa.

-How to Register a Drone in Tonga(c) Pixabay
+How to Register a Drone in Tonga© TongaPocketGuide.com

 What You Need to Register Your Drone

-Registering your drone at the CAD office requires you to complete a form, where it’s best to bring your passport and drone (if it hasn’t been confiscated) in order to get the information required.
-Otherwise, make a note of the following information required from your drone so you have it available for completing the Drone Registration Form.
+Registering your drone at the CAD office requires you to complete a form, where it’s best to bring your passport and drone in order to get the information required.
+Otherwise, make a note of the following information from your drone so you have it available for completing the Drone Registration Form.

 Information You Need to Know to Complete the Drone Registration Form

-• Address in Tonga (state accommodations you are staying in)
+• Address in Tonga (can state the accommodation you are staying in)

 • Model of the drone